Metsamor

-Metsamor (Մեծամոր, /hy/), is a town and urban municipal community in the Armavir Province of Armenia.
+Metsamor (Մեծամոր, /hy/), is a city and urban municipal community in the Armavir Province of Armenia.
 It is famous for being home to Armenia's Metsamor Nuclear Power Plant, the only nuclear plant in the Transcaucasian region.
 As of the 2011 census, the town had a population of 9,191.
 As per the 2016 official estimate, Metsamor has a population of around 8,000.
 As of the 2022 census, the town had a population of 8,472.

 Etymology

 The name of the town is derived from the nearby river of Metsamor.
 It is composed of 2 Armenian words: mets (մեծ) meaning great, and mor (մոր) meaning mother's, being the genitive singular form of the word mayr (մայր) meaning mother.
 The name is most probably refers to the Virgin Mary as the Great Mother of God.

 History

 The construction of the settlement of Metsamor was launched in 1969, within the Hoktemberyan raion of the Armenian Soviet Socialist Republic.
 It was mainly founded as the residential settlement of the employees of the Metsamor Nuclear Power Plant.
 The residential district was completed in 1972, and given the status of an urban-type settlement.
 The construction of the town was designed by the chief architect Martin Mikayelyan, assisted by architects G. Hovsepyan and K. Tiraturyan.
 It was first known as the Residential settlement of the Armenian nuclear power plant until 1972 when it was renamed Metsamor after the nearby river.